Problems, then Solutions

 But each solution satisfies those factors in just one way.

-Over time, problems change, the measures of quality change, and the optimal solution changes with them.
+Over time, problems change, the measures of quality change, and the optional solution changes with them.

 Therefore, it’s more useful to understand a problem than any one solution.